MariaDragoumi/MariaDragoumi/README.md

 ### Welcome 👋

-I'm Maria, a Data Scientist with a background in Physics and five years of experience in research on Computational Material Science and Theoretical Quantum Chemistry.
-I love math and I am always intrigued when a new challenge comes my way.
-Currently, I am on the hunt for Machine Learning and AI challenges.
+👋 Hi!
+I'm a Ph.D. chemist with 7+ years of experience in computational chemistry, quantum chemistry software, and machine learning—spanning both academia and industry.

+🔬 I specialize in developing production-grade scientific software and applying data-driven modeling to problems in chemistry and biotech.
+I’ve delivered multiple R&D projects from concept to production in cross-functional environments.

 I love coding with python and the numerous possibilities that it provides, but I am also skilled in programming with FORTRAN and using MPI parallel programming for challenging computations.

+📁 Note: This GitHub contains only small personal or educational projects.
+My professional work (for companies like Bayer) is proprietary and not publicly available.